DreamyCecil/SE1-ExampleEntitiesLib/README.md

 # Custom Entities Library
 This is a clean library base for your own Serious Sam entities based on Serious Sam SDK v1.07 by Croteam released in 2002.

-This SDK contains only the engine headers and the project files were created for Visual Studio 2013 Professional edition.
+This SDK contains only the engine headers and the project files were created for Visual Studio 2013 or newer.

 If you wish to interract with vanilla Serious Sam entities directly from your library, include the `EntitiesMP` (and optional `GameMP`) project into this one.
 Then copy included `EntitiesMP` headers from `EntitiesMP/StdH/StdH.h` to `CustomEntities/StdH/StdH.h`.
-A VS2013+ compatible version can be found at https://github.com/DreamyCecil/SeriousSam_SDK107
+A VS2013+ compatible version can be found at https://github.com/DreamyCecil/SE1-ModSDK

 If you wish to create other entity packs, you can base it off renamed `CustomEntities` project and add it to the `EntitiesLib` solution (don't forget to reconfigure library names and paths).
 No need to clone this entire repository for another entity pack.